sradhanjali21/sbportfolio/README.md

 ## Technologies Used

-- React
+- HTML
-- Tailwind CSS
+- CSS
+- Javascript
 - Vercel for deployment

 ## Installation